 A question many have in their mind is how do solar lights work?
 In this article, we will try to simplify the answer as much as we can and also give you the rundown of some benefits of using this form of energy.

 The radiant heat and energy emitting from the sun are known as solar energy.
 Over the years, people have found ways to harness that energy and use it for their own good.
 Solar energy is an excellent way to achieve a lot of things.
 It not only serves as a great power source for lights, but it can also be used with cookers and heaters.

 To put it simply, Solar lights use the energy from the sun and convert it into electricity using the solar panel that comes with the unit.
 The solar panel consists of photovoltaic cells.
 These cells have the capacity to absorb sunlight and store it for later conversion and use.

 The photovoltaic cell is the main component of this entire process.
 In the presence of sunlight, the cell excites the electrons present in the layers of silicone and chemicals.
 As we know, electrons are negatively charged particles, and when excited, they move to the positive spaces of the cell.

 When the sun goes down, this process of energy conversion stops as the cells stop receiving sunlight.
-Usually, both solar floodlights and solar spotlights have a photoreceptor attached to the unit.
+Usually, both solar flood lights and spotlight have a photoreceptor attached to the unit.
 The job of the photoreceptor is to detect the presence of the sun or any other form of light.

 At this time, the LED in the unit lights up, getting the signal from the photoreceptor, and you get light.
 When the sun comes up again, the lights turn off automatically and start converting and storing energy.
-This entire process repeats on a daily basis with solar lights, whether it is a solar or LED flood light or a spot light.
+This entire process repeats on a daily basis with solar lights, whether it is a led flood light, solar flood light or a spot light.